homomorfismo/blog/_posts/2021-03-31-Jensens-inequality.md

 E(\Phi(Y)) = \sum_{i=1}^r \Phi(a_i) P(A_i) =\sum_{i=1}^r \Phi(a_i) p_i
 $$

-Finally, if $\Phi$​ is convex, we apply the inequality that we just proved
+Finally, if $\Phi$​​ is convex, we apply the inequality that we just proved

 $$
 \begin{align*}
 \Phi(E(Y)) &= \Phi\left ( \sum_{i=1}^r a_i p_i\right)\\